BigRedS/avi-utils/README.markdown

 allowhost
 ---------

-	allowhost <IP address>
+  alowhost <IP address>

   Removes IP address from DenyHosts' files, and restarts DenyHosts.
 Prompts to check with iptables if the IP address is not blocked by DenyHosts.